Randomized Kolmogorov-Smirnov Analysis of Volatility Roughness

 \section{Implementation and data analysis}

-Estimator \eqref{eq:empirical_H} was employed to obtain static estimate of the parameter $H$ using a six-market-year window of $\nu=1512$ observations of: \begin{itemize} \item the logarithm of the CBOE VIX Index, spanning from January 2, 1990, to September 17, 2025, for a total of 9,018 observations; \item the logarithm of 5-minute realized volatility of the S\&P 500 (SPX), from January 3, 2000 to June 27, 2018, totaling 4,713 observations. \end{itemize} Estimator \eqref{eq:empirical_delta} was applied to the VIX and realized volatility series with parameters $\underline{a}=1$, $\overline{a}=21$, one-month market horizon, and a subsequence length $T=\nu-\overline{a}$, which entails a 95\%-confidence interval of $\hat{H}_0 \pm 0.1378$.
+Estimator \eqref{eq:empirical_H} was employed to obtain static estimate of the parameter $H$ using a four-market-year window of $\nu=1008$ observations of: \begin{itemize} \item the logarithm of the CBOE VIX Index, spanning from January 3, 2000, to September 17, 2025, for a total of 6,493 observations; \item the logarithm of 5-minute realized volatility (RV5) of the S\&P 500 (SPX), from January 3, 2000 to June 27, 2018, totaling 4,713 observations. \end{itemize} The temporal endpoint of the analysis for the S\&P 500 realized volatility series (27 June 2018) is determined by data availability in the Oxford-Man Institute Realized Library.
+This database, while a standard reference in the academic literature for high-frequency financial data, is not systematically updated beyond this date.\\